scality/Zenko-RFCs/TEMPLATE.md

 ## Technical Details

-Describe in details how the ZIP will be implemented.
+Describe in details how the spec will be implemented.
 Which components will be modified, how, the protocols, mechanisms, etc. Use pseudo-code and anything that will help reviewers understand what you have in mind.